 With hosted solutions, businesses have greater control over costs.
 It doesn’t require huge amounts of investment and as it doesn’t require hardware as there aren’t continual maintenance costs or replacement cycles.
 Instead, you pay for a license to the software and servers as long as you use them.
 In fact, the cost-efficiency of hosted solutions is so great that 61% of IT leaders cite cost-cutting as the top reason for their organisation to adopt cloud software.

 Hosted software solutions are able to be implemented quickly and put to use immediately.
 On-premise solutions, however, take longer to implement.
 Implementing on-premise software also tends to involve more risk and requires a substantial amount of planning to avoid anything going wrong.
 This is particularly true if the business lacks in-house expertise and experience in implementing new solutions and hardware.

 The scalability of a system represents how easily it can grow with a company.
 If the business hires 10 new people within a year, a system must be able to cope with that.
-Hosted applications are much more scalable than their on-premise counterparts as they just require the purchase of additional licenses.
-This is a quick action that grants the user is immediate access to the credit management software is granted immediately.
+Hosted applications are much more scalable than their on-premise counterparts as they simply require the purchase of additional licenses.
+This is a quick action that grants the user is immediate access to the credit management software.
 Scaling on-premise solutions, on the other hand, requires organisations to buy and install additional hardware.